11 Top-Rated Day Trips from Melbourne

 7 Daylesford: Day Spas and Mineral Springs

-One of Melbourne's most popular day trips, Daylesford, skirting the Wombat State Forest, about 115 kilometers from Melbourne, is perfect for a pampering city escape.
-Soothing mineral springs, wellness centers, and day spas are the prime draws in this quaint country town, earning it the reputation of the spa capital of Australia.
-Drawn by these healing mineral springs and the gold rush, many Swiss and Italian immigrants settled here, imbuing the town with an Old World feel.
+Skirting the Wombat State Forest, about 115 kilometers from Melbourne, Daylesford is perfect for a pampering city escape.
+Soothing mineral springs, wellness centers, and day spas are the prime draws in this quaint country town, earning it a reputation as the spa capital of Australia.
+Drawn by these healing mineral springs and the gold rush, many Swiss and Italian immigrants settled here, imbuing the town with an old-world feel.
 A popular destination in the region is the Hepburn Bathhouse & Spa, in neighboring Hepburn Springs, which has been lavishing guests since 1895.
-Another must-see is The Convent, an enchanting 19th-century estate on six acres atop Wombat Hill with beautiful views over town, impressive art galleries, a chapel, and museum.
+Another must-see is The Convent, an enchanting 19th-century estate on six acres atop Wombat Hill, with beautiful views over town, impressive art galleries, a chapel, and museum.

 Daylesford is also known for its many award-winning restaurants serving seasonal local produce.
-To dine at one of the town's top eateries, stroll around beautiful Lake Daylesford and stop at the Lake House Daylesford for a gourmet lunch.
+To dine at one of the town's top eateries, stroll around beautiful Lake Daylesford and enjoy a gourmet lunch at the Lake House, which is also a small luxury hotel.
 You can also browse the town's quaint shops, antique markets, and historic buildings.
 Just out of Daylesford, Lavandula Swiss-Italian Farm, a working lavender, olive, and grape farm offers a taste of Europe with its fragrant purple fields, stone cottages, and La Trattoria cafe.

 About 138 kilometers from Melbourne's city center, Lorne, on beautiful Loutit Bay, has long been one of the country's favorite seaside resorts.
 Snuggled between Otway National Park and the Great Ocean Road, this pretty little town offers an intoxicating mix of Mediterranean ambiance, seaside elegance, and natural beauty.
-Popular activities include swimming and surfing at the long, golden beach with its nearby cafes and skatepark, and casting a line off the local pier for species such as trevally and whiting.
-The pier also plays host to the fish co-op where you can buy the fresh catch of the day.
+Popular things to do include swimming and surfing at the long, golden beach, with its nearby cafes and skatepark, and casting a line off the local pier for fish like trevally and whiting.
+The pier also plays host to the fish co-op, where you can buy the fresh catch of the day.
 Tourists also love browsing the boutiques, bookstores, bakeries, and galleries.
 Teddy's Lookout, a five-minute drive from town, offers beautiful views over the coast and Great Ocean Road.
 Another popular attraction in the area is Erskine Falls, rimmed by lush ferns and eucalyptus forest.
 During peak vacation times around Christmas, a torrent of tourists fills this tiny town, so you should book well in advance if you want to stay overnight.

 9 Sovereign Hill at Ballarat